godotengine/godot-website/collections/_article/dev-snapshot-godot-4-4-dev-7.md

 The Godot Jolt maintainers, [Mikael Hermansson](https://github.com/mihe) and [Jorrit Rouwe](https://github.com/jrouwe), took this idea one step further: integrating the tool as part of the engine *directly*.
-There was already a symbiosis between their team and the godot engine, with many features being added to Godot *and* Jolt to accommodate both, but the integration of an official module was no small feat; their pull request ([GH-99895](https://github.com/godotengine/godot/pull/99895)) ended up adding over 500 files and 115 **thousand** lines of code!
+There was already a symbiosis between their team and the Godot engine, with many features being added to Godot *and* Jolt to accommodate both, but the integration of an official module was no small feat; their pull request ([GH-99895](https://github.com/godotengine/godot/pull/99895)) ended up adding over 500 files and 115 **thousand** lines of code!
 So while this was one of the most rigorously tested PRs relative to the amount of time it's been up, it'd be